 Developing transformative and tailored approaches

 For example, no existing certification scheme or credible process existed for tackling deforestation in beef supply chains so we established a relationship with Proforest, a not-for-profit organization focused on responsible production and sourcing, and AgroTools, a Brazilian ag-tech company and certified B-Corp that provides advanced monitoring technology, to increase our ability to monitor our beef supply chain and to help our suppliers take targeted action.
-During this process we aligned closely with NGOs like The World Wildlife Fund and tested emerging standards from groups like The Accountability Framework.
+During this process we aligned closely with NGOs like the World Wildlife Fund and tested emerging standards from groups like the Accountability Framework Initiative.